xjp99v5/Anomaly-Detection-in-Bank-Data/README.md

 # Anomaly-Detection-in-Bank-Data
-Anomaly Detection for bank data using data cluster method.
+Anomaly Detection for bank data using a data cluster method.
 In this project, we could train our model to predict the potential overdue people.
 The big files are not included in this repository.
-If anyone need it, please feel free to contact me via xjpmailat126dotcom.
+If anyone needs it, please feel free to contact me via xjpmailat126dotcom.
 Thank you!